szabgab/slides/docker/create-image.md

 # exit
 ```

-* Create the image from the container
+* Create the image called myubu from the container called ubu

 ```
 docker container commit ubu myubu:1.00
 ```

-* Run a container based on the new image:
+* Run a container based on the new image called myubu:

 ```
 docker container run --rm -it myubu:1.00